-Doctors normally prescribe specific antibiotics medications for UTIs for kids and babies such as Nitrofurantoin, Sulfatrim, or Penicillin.
+Doctors normally prescribe specific antibiotics medications for UTIs for kids and babies, such as Nitrofurantoin, Sulfatrim, or Penicillin.
 Unfortunately, those medications are not available for doses and strengths that are suitable for young ages as young as a few weeks.
-Therefore, based on a doctor’s prescription that takes age and weight into consideration, Chaparral Pharmacy – Remedy’sRx (a compounding pharmacy located in Calgary) will prepare the medication in a liquid form (which is also not commercially available) to be easily administered to the kid or baby.
+Therefore, based on a doctor’s prescription that considers age and weight, Chaparral Pharmacy will prepare the medication in a liquid form (most of the time is not commercially available) to be easily administered to the kid or baby.

 In some cases, your child may need to be hospitalized for treatment.
 This is more likely if the child is very young, has a severe infection, or has other health problems.

 There are some things that you can do at home to help relieve your child’s symptoms and prevent UTIs from recurring, such as:

 - Encourage your child to drink plenty of fluids.
 This will help flush out the bacteria from the urinary tract.